MarisBurner/openrednet/README.md

 # openrednet
-A secure, intuitive websocketting system CC: Tweaked
+A secure, intuitive websocketting system CC: Tweaked, built off of ccryptolib

-When you load the folder into a computer, you can run "./openrednet/setup.lua"
+## When you load the folder into a computer, you can run "./openrednet/setup.lua"

 Load in the library using ```local openrednet = require("openrednet")```